Gluten Free Sourdough Bread Recipe

 How to Make Gluten Free Sourdough Taste Sour

-There are three main distinguishing features of sourdough: taste; smell and texture.
+There are three main distinguishing features of sourdough: taste; smell; and texture.
 You might expect that the most difficult feature to achieve in gluten free sourdough would be texture, but as you can see from the photos, the artisan texture, open cell structure and crunchy crust are present in each of my loaves made with my gfJules Flour or my gfJules Bread Mix.

 The smell is something that is quite noticeable from the starter.
 It should be tangy and rather sour smelling to know it’s really active.
 If your starter isn’t smelling very sour, it needs to age longer and/or be fed more.

-But the sour taste was the thing that seemed to be most elusive for me in my bread experiments.
+But the sour taste was the thing that seemed to be most elusive for me in my early bread experiments.
 That’s fine for me, as I don’t prefer a sourdough taste in my bread, but I know many of you do.

-My early breads came out tasting yeasty and mild, just perfect for sandwiches or dipping in olive oil and balsamic (which we’ve been doing nearly every night for weeks now!).
+My first breads came out tasting yeasty and mild, just perfect for sandwiches or dipping in olive oil and balsamic (which we’ve been doing nearly every night for weeks now!).

 Making gluten-free sourdough more sour

-- Overnight Rise.
+1. Overnight Rise.
 I allowed my bread to rise as I described above, then placed it in the refrigerator overnight (still covered), then removed it the next day to sit on the counter to come to room temperature before baking.
 THEN the sour started to show through! (note: if you’re baking egg-free, leaving the dough covered in the oven turned off overnight is a good way to get that sour taste.)

-- But even more revolutionary, I’ve recently changed my recipe to remove any chemical leaveners (baking powder, baking soda) which altered the pH and allowed the sour flavor to shine through.
+2. But even more revolutionary, I’ve recently changed my recipe to remove any chemical leaveners (baking powder, baking soda) which altered the pH and allowed the sour flavor to shine through.
 Those ingredients counteract the sour tang, so adding them negates the sour.

-- Another site has recommended NOT feeding your sourdough starter again before baking with it in order to increase the sour flavor of the bread.
+3. Another site has recommended NOT feeding your sourdough starter again before baking with it in order to increase the sour flavor of the bread.
 This will also decrease the rise and will necessitate a longer proofing time, however.
 (Go here for the recipe to make your own gluten free sourdough starter)

 If you do any experimenting of your own and find other ways to make this bread taste sour-er, please share in the comments below!